The National Academy of Sciences of Georgia

 - Department of Social Sciences.

 Academician Nikoloz Muskhelishvili was elected as the first president of the Georgian Academy of Sciences.
 He was at the head of the Academy for 30 years (1941-1972).
 In 1972-1977, the president of the Academy was Academician Ilia Vekua,in 1978-1986 – academician Evgeni Kharadze, in 1987-2004 – academician Albert Tavkhelidze.
 From 2005 to 2013 academician Thomas V. Gamkrelidze headed the Academy.
-Since June 19, 2013 till present, academician Giorgi Kvesitadze is the President of the Academy.
+In 2013-2023 the president of the Academy was academician Giorgi Kvesitadze.
+Since June 7, 2023, academician Roin Metreveli is the President of the Academy.

 Department of Mathematics and Physics